 Review: Note, I’m still slightly emotional over the fact that Andy is the sweetest husband ever and April’s the most perfect wife for him.
 And I’m extremely emotional over the fact that the series is ending next week.
 That said, let’s discuss how wonderful the idea of a series finale within a series finale is because in some bizarre (but good) way, the episode reminded me of All That, and if you’re a 90s kid, you know how awesome that series was.
 A series within the series really delved further into the mockumentary style making it the most hilarious form they’ve done.

-Let’s not forget to mention that the beginning Burt Macklin’s scene reminded me way too much of the Boy Meets World episode titled “As Time Goes By”with Eric Matthews as the detective.
-And if there’s anything I love, it’s implications of time travel.
+Let’s not forget to mention that the beginning of Burt Macklin’s scene reminded me way too much of the Boy Meets World episode titled “As Time Goes By” with Eric Matthews as the detective.
+And if there’s anything I love, it’s the implications of time travel.
 Thank you, Parks and Recreation for adding this little piece.

 It’s surely no surprise that my favorite segment on the Johnny Karate Super Awesome Musical Explosion Show was Leslie’s takeover and a look back into Andy’s life.
 Leslie’s always been the most encouraging person on the show and it was lovely of her to remind the audience that even though Andy never became a Pawnee Police Officer, he still successfully created something which exemplified great law enforcement.
-It was great to see Mouse Rat back, John Cena play the role of a “thief”, Ben becoming a knight along with Andy, and Andy’s life proven to be an inspiration in Pawnee.
+It was great to see Mouse Rat back, John Cena playing the role of a “thief,” Ben becoming a knight along with Andy, and Andy’s life proved to be an inspiration in Pawnee.

-Pratt and Plaza are golden together – there’s so much compassion in their performances and in this week’s scene especially, it was beautifully evident how deep the love between Andy and April had grown over the years.
+Pratt and Plaza are gold together – there’s so much compassion in their performances and in this week’s scene especially, it was beautifully evident how deep the love between Andy and April had grown over the years.
 There’s no doubt in my mind that the two of them can do fantastic things together because of the love that grounds them.
-They’re truly a legendary couple.

 The only thing missing from this episode was Tom.
 It just didn’t feel complete without him and that’s my biggest complaint.